 Dove Lake is easily accessible, and I encourage you to do one of the numerous hiking trails that merge at the boatshed.
 The most popular is the Dove Lake Circuit which is a 6km loop offering beautiful scenery with vibrant wildflowers, striking viewpoints, and bushy shrubs.

-Getting to Dove Lake: From the Cradle Mountain Visitors Centre, hop on the shuttle bus to Dove Lake Car Park.
+From the Cradle Mountain Visitors Centre, hop on the shuttle bus to Dove Lake Car Park.
 You’ll then walk 500m along a boardwalk track to the boatshed.
-You’ll retrace your steps for the route back or alternatively, you can follow the trail and complete the Dove Lake Circuit.
+You’ll retrace your steps for the route back, or alternatively, you can follow the trail and complete the Dove Lake Circuit.

-Hike the Cradle Mountain Summit: One of my favorite things to in Cradle Mountain
+Hike the Cradle Mountain Summit: One of my Top things to do in Cradle Mountain

-The tough climb is only recommended for adventure junkies as the trails are rough and steep, and the uphill sections will take their toll on your knees, especially when you’re on your feet for over 8 hours.
+The tough climb is only recommended for adventure junkies.
+The trails are rough and steep, and the uphill sections will take their toll on your knees, especially when you’re on your feet for over 8 hours.

 But the views of the rolling hills and craggy peaks in the distance make it all worth it!

-While this summit climb is one of the best things to do in Cradle Mountain, the weather can make or break your experience so don’t attempt it if the conditions are not great.
+While this summit climb is one of the best things to do in Cradle Mountain, the weather can make or break your experience.
+Don’t attempt it if the conditions are not great.

 Indulge in pizza and wine in front of the fire at Tavern Bar and Bistro